infracost/infracost-atlantis/examples/combined-infracost-comment/README.md

    ```
 4. Restart the Atlantis application with the new env vars and config
 5. Send a merge request in GitLab to change something in the Terraform code, the Infracost merge request comment should be added and show details for every changed project.

+## Running with Azure Repos

+TODO: add this